Maddoxx88/microregex-mobile/README.md

 - [ ] Share regex on social apps
 - [ ] Share a photo/screenshot of the regex pattern
 - [ ] Splashscreen (maybe animated?)
+- [ ] Add redux for state management (if not, use jotai/zustand)

+Basic Design -